 In past times no appointment was needed to go to any of these libraries and archives and use the collection of city directories.
 As of the coronavirus pandemic in the year 2020, some archives have closed and some offer limited access by appointment only.

 Libraries (including those listed above) have maps published by Baist, Kroll or Sanborn.
 These are of somewhat limited use for research on Wedgwood, which was outside of the city limits.
 The maps have little squares marking houses, so for older homes in the City of Seattle the maps can help pin down the date of when a house was built.
 See the comments following this article for more discussion of map resources.

 A resource of house history which should not be overlooked is the neighbors on your street.
 Long-time residents likely knew the previous occupants of your house and may know stories about how the street developed over time.

 Researching your house-history is very similar to doing genealogy, finding out about times past and the setting of neighborhood growth in the history of Seattle.
-Getting to know your house and your street is part of your family heritage, and once you start researching you will want to share your findings.
+Getting to know your house and your street is part of your family heritage, and once you start researching you will want to share your findings with family and with neighbors.
 Build your neighborhood connections by networking with others on your block.
-You can hold a spring season street clean-up, a summertime block party, or a holiday-season gathering for sharing stories.
+You can hold a spring season street clean-up, a summertime block party, or a holiday-season hot cocoa outreach or gathering for sharing stories.

 Great post about house histories!
 I didn’t know about the sewer cards; I will check them out.